Metabolism associated fatty liver disease (NAFLD/MASLD)

 2) To repair as much damage to the liver as possible

-How is NAFLD treated?
+How is MASLD treated?

 1. Healthy Lifestyle

-The main treatments for NAFLD are eating a well-balanced diet, increasing physical activity each day, or exercising such as with long walks, jogging, cycling or swimming (aerobic exercises).
+The main treatments for MASLD are eating a well-balanced diet, increasing physical activity each day, or exercising such as with long walks, jogging, cycling or swimming (aerobic exercises).
 In many cases losing weight is necessary, and studies have shown that losing weight around the tummy area has the best effect on reducing the amount of fat around organs and in the liver.

 2. Medications

-The most common causes of death in people with NAFLD are due to diseases of the heart and blood vessels (circulatory system).
+The most common causes of death in people with MASLD are due to diseases of the heart and blood vessels (circulatory system).
 For this reason it is important that conditions such as high blood pressure, high cholesterol, or Type 2 Diabetes are well managed by your doctor.

 3. Clinical Trials